Find Affordable College Courses

 $9,544 Average Tuition & Fees

-You’ll be in good company if you decide to attend The University of Texas at El Paso.
-It ranked #3 on our 2023 Best Value Music Schools in Texas list.
-Located in the large city of El Paso, UTEP is a public school with a fairly large student population.
+A rank of #3 on this year’s list means The University of Texas at El Paso is a great value for music students.
+Located in the city of El Paso, UTEP is a public college with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at UTEP are $9,544 a year.
+In-state tuition fees for undergraduate students at UTEP are $9,544 per year.
 After completing their degree, music graduates from UTEP carry an average student debtload of $18,670.

 Read More…